UMMS-Biocore/bootcamp/session4/session4.md

 <img src="rnaseq_images/report4.png" width="99%">

 Congratulations!
-You have run and tested a RNA-Seq pipeline on Foundry!
+You have run and tested an RNA-Seq pipeline on Foundry!